 In a Google search I came across a definition I think hits the nail on the head: “Repentance is the activity of reviewing one’s actions and feeling contrition or regret for past wrongs, which is accompanied by commitment to and actual actions that show and prove a change for the better.”

 I don’t know about you, but I’m pretty good about feeling contrition and regret when I mess up.
 The challenge for me is not just to say I’m going to do better, but to put into practice actual actions that show a change for the better.
 Not to bring anyone else down, but I don’t think I’m the only one who needs to do more.

 (Those who are interested may find Thomas Watson’s book The Doctrine of Repentance informative, instructional, and challenging.)

-Please feel free to leave a reply below and/or share this post on Facebook or other social media.
+Feel free to leave a comment below and/or share this post on Facebook.